-- Using UAMS email provides a secure, reliable means of documenting the details of the communication and helps to avoid confusion. - Students are strongly encouraged to link the UAMS outlook account to their phones and other communication devices. - Passwords for UAMS email accounts expire every 120 days.
+- Using UAMS email provides a secure, reliable means of documenting the details of the communication and helps to avoid confusion. - Students are strongly encouraged to link the UAMS outlook account to their phones and other communication devices. - Passwords for UAMS email accounts may expire if not updated, as requested by IT Services.
 Students who do not access their account frequently will miss the reminders that are sent when it is time to change the password.
 To obtain a new password and access to the system, call the UAMS Help Desk at 501-686-8555.